adbar/trafilatura/docs/tutorial-epsilla.rst

 - Anomaly detection (identify outliers)

 In this tutorial, we will show you how to perform text embedding on results from Trafilatura.
 We will use `Epsilla <https://www.epsilla.com/?ref=trafilatura>`_, an open source vector database for storing and searching vector embeddings.
-It is 10x faster than regular relational databases for vector operations.
+It is 10x faster than regular vector databases for vector operations.

 .. note::
     For a hands-on version of this tutorial, try out the `Colab Notebook <https://colab.research.google.com/drive/1eFHO0dHyPhEF9Sm_HXcMFmJZnvP9a-aX?usp=sharing>`_.